vicramon/ember-tutorial/chapters/routing-in-ember.md

 `http://myemberapp.com/some/path/#/users`

-While HashLocation is the default, some of you may think that hashes look ugly.
+Some of you may think that hashes look ugly.
 There's a solution to that!
 Ember also implements a [HistoryLocation](http://emberjs.com/api/classes/Ember.HistoryLocation.html) class which will handle routes by using your browser's history API.

 Here's how to use HistoryLocation instead of HashLocation: